 Step 4: Create a form by plotting points

-By clicking about on your blank page with the pen tool, you can begin plotting points on your grid to construct your shape.
+By clicking on your blank page with the pen tool, you can begin plotting points on your grid to construct your shape.
 You don’t have to click and drag to plot a point; simply click and release your mouse.
 You’ll note that the tool creates straight routes between the spots you plot automatically.

 The components of a very strangely shaped gold star can be seen in the example below.
 It doesn’t matter if your shape is symmetrical or polished.
 This is simply a test run.